terramate-io/terramate-docs/cli/automation/gitlab-ci/index.md

 ## OIDC Setup

-To enable the workflow to authenticate to the cloud provider (in this example, Google Cloud) using OIDC, configure the `id_tokens` attribute in the GitLab CI workflow.
+Configure the `id_tokens` attribute in the GitLab CI workflow to enable authentication to the cloud provider (in this example, Google Cloud) using OIDC.

 ```yaml
 .id_tokens: